 An important step in making sure that the dog has been properly groomed and the stains have all been removed is brushing through their fur with a pin brush or slicker brush (depending on their coat type).
 Pin brushes are good to use on dogs with long or thick coats.
-A slicker brush is the best to use on dogs with finer or sensitive skin.
+A slicker brush is the best to use on dogs with finer or more sensitive skin.

 Brush thoroughly where the dark stains on his white fur were located and where stains frequently collect.
 Also, brush in the direction of the fur growth to remove the coat of any tangles.
 Start from their head and work your way down their body to their tail.

 This step consists of creating a hydrogen peroxide and cornstarch paste.
-The paste should be applied to the dog’s stained fur spots and massaged gently into their coat.
+The paste should be applied to the dog’s stained fur spots and massaged gently into its coat.
 If the dog has thick, long white fur, it may be necessary to use a comb to drag the paste to the base of the fur.

-Let the paste sit for five to fifteen minutes, depending on the severity, darkness and how deep the stain is.
+Let the paste sit for five to fifteen minutes, depending on the severity, darkness, and how deep the stain is.
 Rinse your pup's coat with warm water and brush the stained areas to remove any lingering debris.
 Dry their coat with a clean, absorbing pet towel.

 Once the stains are mostly removed from the dog’s coat, trim sections of the dog’s coat that are common places for brown stains to show up.
-These areas can include the dog's muzzle and their chest.
+These areas can include the dog's muzzle and chest.
 Trim them with thinning shears by clipping a tiny amount of hair and then taking a step back to check the work done.

-Remember not to trim too close as this can potentially irritated their skin and cause additional problems.
+Remember not to trim too close as this can potentially irritate their skin and cause additional problems.
 Repeat until desired length or style is accomplished.
 You don't need to give the dog a full haircut, but this type of slight trim will ease the process of getting current stains out of white dog fur, and also prevent future ones.

-If, after all six steps above, the stain persists and trimming dog's hair is not an option, repeat the entire process the following day or once a week until you have the desired results.
+If, after all, six steps above, the stain persists and trimming the dog's hair is not an option, repeat the entire process the following day or once a week until you have the desired results.
 It is not recommended to continuously wash the dog because it caused dry skin and brittle hair, but it is okay to have frequent washes if it does not occur often.

-The best course of action is to repeat the process specifically focusing on the dark stain(s) on white fur, once weekly, until the stain(s) is completely removed from the fur and to continue using the method as a monthly stain deterrent and treatment.
+The best course of action is to repeat the process specifically focusing on the dark stain(s) on white fur, once weekly until the stain(s) is completely removed from the fur, and to continue using the method as a monthly stain deterrent and treatment.